<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/the-misery-ends-tonight.php" />
+<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/happy-new-year-3.php" />

 <author>